night-gold/armada/README.md

 # Armada

-Manage deployment of packaged [Kustomize](https://github.com/kubernetes-sigs/kustomize) apps.
+Adds templating capacity and manage deployment to [Kustomize](https://github.com/kubernetes-sigs/kustomize) apps.

+Templating uses go template to allow you to generate kustomize apps with templates inside.

-It allows you to git clone a packaged kustomize base and call it with the help of a config file.
+Armada allows you to git clone a packaged kustomize base and call it with the help of a config file.

 ## Pre-requisite

 For armada to works, you need to have a recent version of kubectl (>= 1.14) with kustomize integration as armada will make calls to the kubectl command line to build the yaml file using `kubectl -k` option.

 ## Usage

-Armada uses Kubernetes embed capacity to use git repository as a base.
-For more informations please have a look at the examples

 ![Alt Text](https://i.imgur.com/JNoI2MY.gif)